 Please see the venue page for more details on the building.

-Check the HSL route maps and the HSL Journey Planner for more information on public transportation options in Helsinki; Google Maps is also usually well up-to-date regarding routes and timetables in Helsinki.
+Check the HSL route maps and the HSL Journey Planner for more information on public transport options in Helsinki; Google Maps is also usually well up-to-date regarding routes and timetables in Helsinki.

 All local trains, metro, trams, buses, and the ferry to Suomenlinna use the same ticket system — see HSL web pages for information on the ticket prices.
 Helsinki Airport is located outside Helsinki, so you will need a regional ticket for the airport train connection, while for most other trips a Helsinki internal ticket is fine.
 Ticket vending machines also sell tram tickets that are valid for one tram trip, as well as day tickets and multi-day tickets.
 Buy tickets before boarding.
 Single tickets are usually valid for approx. 1 hour from the moment you bought it; there is no need to validate it separately.
 Here are some examples of ticket prices: